BrettPadgett/cybersecurity-lab/README.md

 # 🛡️ Linux Cybersecurity Lab

-A personal virtual lab environment built using Kali Linux on VirtualBox for deeper understanding of Linux, cybersecurity, and information security operations.
+A personal virtual lab environment built using Kali Linux and RHEL on VirtualBox for deeper understanding of Linux, cybersecurity, and information security operations.

 ## 🔍 Purpose